 - The application for marketing authorization must be timely filed relative to foreign applications: the final regulations extended the deadline to 24 months, rather than the earlier-proposed 18 months, if the application for a CSP is filed no later than September 21, 2018, the first anniversary of the day on which the CSP provisions come into force, and 12 months, in any other case.

 It is anticipated that Health Canada will update its guidance documents in light of the PMNOC Regulations amendments, and release new guidance documents relating to the CSP Regulations.
 We also understand that the Federal Court is working to settle guidelines that will apply to actions covered by the PMNOC Regulations amendments.
-We will keep you up-to-date on any such guidance documents through our regular Rx IP Updates.

 The preceding is intended as a timely update on Canadian intellectual property and technology law.
 The content is informational only and does not constitute legal or professional advice.
 To obtain such advice, please communicate with our offices directly.